 If you think that consistent profitability in trading depends on the absence of losses, then there is something fundamental about this game that you haven’t understood.

-Successful trading is a purely based on probabilities and peace of mind is accessible to the trader who understands that (deeply) and follows their proven plan (that lays down the rules that make up the system) with adherence to every detail.
+Successful trading is purely based on probabilities and peace of mind is accessible to the traders who understand that (deeply) and follow their proven plan (that lays down the rules that make up the system) with adherence to every detail.

 So, having said that, here are the set of practices I recommend to develop resilience.

 When you’re going through a period of losses, if you’re frustrated, disappointed, scared, doubtful, etc. … it’s because you’re only seeing the “bad” side of things.
 That means you’re deliberately blinding yourself to the whole picture.